anuprasadkummali/simpleflaskchartgui/README.md

 # simpleflaskchartgui
-Line Chart using Flask and Chart.js
+Web GUI for Line Chart using Flask and Chart.js